About UT Dallas

 In 1990, the Texas Legislature authorized UT Dallas to admit lower division students.
 UT Dallas' first freshman class consisted of only 100 students.
 Despite its small size, this cohort's achievements set the standard for future classes.
 Since then, freshman classes have grown in size while the University has maintained high enrollment standards.
 Nationally published data indicate that UT Dallas' freshman class compares extremely well with those from many prominent national universities.
 UT Dallas consistently has three-fourths of its entering freshmen in the top twenty-five percent of their graduating class with many coming from the state's most competitive high schools.

 The University's ability to attract and retain these students has propelled The University of Texas at Dallas into national prominence within a few short years.
-US News and World Report ranks UT Dallas as one of the three best public universities in the state along with UT Austin and Texas A&M. Kiplinger's Personal Finance Magazine, in its December 2016 article "[Top 100] Kiplinger's Best Values [in Public Universities], 2017," ranked UT Dallas 32nd among all public universities nationally, up from 33rd last year.
+US News and World Report ranks UT Dallas as one of the three best public universities in the state along with UT Austin and Texas A&M. Forbes Magazine, in its April 2019 article "America's Best Value Colleges 2019," which highlights schools with the highest quality and best financial outcomes, ranked UT Dallas 15th among U.S public universities and 31st among public and private U.S. instiutions.
 The quality of the students who attend UT Dallas has remained consistently high.
 Thirty-eight percent of the incoming freshmen are in the top 10% of their high school graduating class and their average SAT scores place them in the top twenty percent of all college-bound students.
 In recent years, UT Dallas has ranked among the top 100 American universities in terms of the number of National Merit Scholars enrolled.